Sunbeam snakes are stunning, but you won’t get to see their beauty often.

 Make sure you get one where the mesh top locks shut (these snakes are very skilled at escaping).
 As mentioned, you also want to cover the mesh screen to keep in heat and humidity.

-You can use a thermostat like this one to control the temperature.
+You can use a thermostat like these to control the temperature.
 Remember, it should be around 80° F, with a hot spot at 85° to 90° F.

 The most important factors when choosing your substrate is that is hold moisture well and that it is good for burrowing.
 We have an entire article on choosing the best snake substrate that can help.